 Jeannine B. Young

-Jeannine B. Young has worked as a production assistant at the Chronicle for 15 years.
+Jeannine B. Young has worked as a production assistant at the Chronicle since 1997.
 She designs ads, does proofreading, and edits the Kingdom Calendar of Events.
 She is also self-employed as a copy editor and proofreader.
 Her special interests are history, genealogy, and bird watching.
 She grew up in West Glover’s Andersonville district, attended one- and two-room schools through grade school, and graduated from Craftsbury Academy.
 After spending four years in the Army, she worked for 16 years in civil service at Edwards AFB, CA. She graduated with a B.A. from Chapman College while at Edwards.
 Two years before moving back to Vermont, she bought a home in Andersonville that had been in the family since the early 1940s and lives there today.
 She can be reached at email@example.com.

-Kathy Seymour has been at the Chronicle for 14 years.
+Kathy Seymour has been at the Chronicle since 1998.
 A production assistant, she designs ads, puts the final pages together, proofreads, wears a few other hats, and tweaks a lot!!
 She was born and went to school in Norwalk, Connecticut.
 While in Connecticut she worked at a private girls’ school in Greenwich as office manager, and then worked for an architect as administrative assistant.
 In 1979, while temping at a magazine publishing company, she discovered and liked the creativity of typesetting and climbed the ladder in that company to production manager.
 In 1993, burned out by the pace of “the big city” she decided to move to Newport, Vermont, to be closer to family.
 She was lucky enough to bring three magazines up with her from the same company and produced them from home for another five years.
 After a brief proofreading position she applied at the Chronicle in 1998, gratefully got the job, and has been here ever since.
 She now owns a home in Barton, where she lives with her rescued black lab, Nala, and is happily just a few minutes from work.
 She loves watching her flowers grow and has been very successful selling her painted glass bottles.
 Her e-mail address is firstname.lastname@example.org.

 Paul Lefebvre has been an on-again off-again staff writer for the Chronicle since the late 1970s.
 He covers the Legislature, court, land use issues and history.
 His column, Yours from the Perimeter, is about life in the Upper Kingdom, the northern most reaches of the Northeast Kingdom.
 The column has won numerous awards from the New England Newspaper and Press Association in both serious and humorous categories.
 He has published two collections of his columns, which are available at his web site: www.upperkingdom.com.
 Contact Paul at firstname.lastname@example.org.